Benny-/apng2webp/README.md

 - libpng
 - zlib
 - pip (a python package used during installation)
-- `cwebp` program must be in path
+- The `cwebp` program must be in your path
-- `webpmux` program must be in path
+- The `webpmux` program must be in your path

 ## Compiling and installation: